-Hasselback potatoes just got a huge upgrade; we stuffed ours with Field Roast Chao Tomato Cayenne “Cheese” Slices for a vegan twist on a traditional (read: boring) baked potato!
+Hasselback potatoes just got a huge upgrade.
+We stuffed them with Field Roast Chao Tomato Cayenne “Cheese” Slices for a vegan twist on a traditional (read: boring) baked potato!
 These babies are the perfect game day snack, especially topped with vegan sour cream and fresh chives.

-Hasselback potatoes are one of my favorite ways to eat potatoes (which is really saying something, since potatoes are one of the single greatest foods) – I love how crispy they get on the exterior, and they’re way more fun to eat, especially when stuffed with cheese!
-We’ve hasselbacked (is that a word?) fingerling potatoes, Yukon gold potatoes, sweet potatoes, purple sweet potatoes, you name it – but we prefer a classic russet potato to do the job for these.
-They’re the perfect size and they’re easy to prepare.
+Hasselback potatoes are one of my favorite ways to eat potatoes.
+And that’s really saying something, since potatoes are one of the single greatest foods.
+I love how crispy hasselbacks get, and they’re way more fun to eat, especially when stuffed with vegan cheese!
+We’ve hasselbacked (is that a word?) fingerlings, Yukon golds, sweet potatoes, purple sweet potatoes, you name it.
+But we prefer a classic russet potato for these.
+They’re a perfect size to hold enough vegan cheese and they’re easy to prepare.

 There are a few important tips we’ve learned about preparing hasselback potatoes:

 - Slice a bit off the bottom of the potato so it lays flat on the cutting board.
 This makes the potato much easier to cut and prevents it from rolling around on the baking sheet.